Tesla turns a profit in victory for CEO Elon Musk

 On Tuesday, a day before Tesla reported earnings, one of the investors who had been betting against the company reversed his position.
 Andrew Left of Citron Research said Tesla was “destroying the competition,” despite distractions like Musk smoking marijuana during the taping of a podcast.

 But it wasn’t all good for Tesla.
 Consumer Reports said on Wednesday that the reliability of Tesla models had slipped from a year earlier, ranking the brand No. 27 out of 29 brands on its list of reliable vehicles.
-The consumer organization pointed to owner complaints about the vehicle’s air suspension system and other issues.
+Based on surveys of its owners, the magazine found the Tesla Model X to be the second-worst vehicle on the road, and a growing list of problems with the Model S pushed the magazine to withdraw its coveted “Recommended Buy” rating.
+While the reliability of the newer Model 3 was rated “average,” the nonprofit’s testing chief Jake Fisher said that as more variants are launched, its reliability may also drop.

 Tesla, though, continues to take deposits for more cars.
 It reported $906 million in consumer deposits for the quarter as it works through a backlog in demand.